fischi1/LEDctrl/README.md

 # LEDctrl

 **LEDctrl** is an app for controlling adressable led strips.
-Setup different color and effect profiles, switch between them or toggle the lights completely on/off.
+Set up different color and effect profiles, switch between them or toggle the lights completely on/off.

 For screenshots visit https://lukasfischer.me/ledctrl